Using the ModSeqR package

 chrom, start, end,

-num_CpGs (number of positions aggregated),
+num_sites (number of unique positions aggregated),

 num_calls, and the